Evelios/Atum/README.md

 ## A Simple Example

 Lets create a basic voronoi graph.
 Let's assume you have done the above and have the Atum variable in scope.
 We want to create short handles for all the classes we are going to use so that our code is easier to use and we can see the dependencies in the beginning.
-Then lets greate a graph object!
+Then lets create a graph object!

 ```js
 // First we declare the dependencies to shorten their names